rathena/rathena/doc/script_commands.md

 	1  = Quest has been given, and the state is "active" 2  = Quest completed

-If parameter "PLAYTIME" is supplied:
+If parameter "`PLAYTIME`" is supplied:

 	-1 = Quest not started (not in quest log)
 	0  = the time limit has not yet been reached
 	1  = the time limit has not been reached but the quest is marked as complete 2  = the time limit has been reached

-If parameter "HUNTING" is supplied:
+If parameter "`HUNTING`" is supplied:

 	-1 = Quest not started (not in quest log)
 	0  = you haven't killed all of the target monsters and the time limit has not been reached.